BeyondIRR/cas2json/README.md

 Notes:
 - All used types like transaction types can be found under `cas2json/enums.py`.
-- NSDL currently supports only parsing of holdings since the transactions history is not complete.
+- NSDL/CDSL currently supports only parsing of holdings since the transactions history is not complete.

 ## License